-Orecchiette with Spinach and Feta is another one of those simple, 15 minutes to the table, delicious dinners.
+Orecchiette with Spinach and Feta combines a few simple ingredients to make this another one of those simple, 15 minutes to the table, delicious dinners.

 Behind the scenes of Orecchiette with Spinach and Feta